 DUI In North Dakota

-If you have been accused of DUI, you are being accused of driving or being in actual physical control of a vehicle upon a highway or area the public has access to with a blood alcohol content (BAC) of at least .08.
+If you have been accused of DUI, you are being accused of driving or being in actual physical control of a vehicle upon a highway or area that the public has access to with a blood alcohol content (BAC) of at least .08.
 At Vogel Law Firm, our attorneys have vast experience handling DUI cases and other criminal defense matters throughout North Dakota.
 We take the time to explain all aspects of the case, including the definition of DUI and what led you to be arrested.

 The Different Parts Of A DUI Case